mbest/knockout-table/README.md

 #### Additional interfaces

+* `ko.utils.safeString(string)` - returns the string wrapped in a special object.
+The `table` binding will accept this string as safe and not escape it.
+This allows you to output HTML codes as part of the row or header data.
 * `ko.utils.escape(string)` - returns a string with HTML special characters (&, <, >, ", etc.) converted to entities.
 This is used internally by the `table` binding to ensure that data values are treated as text when assembled into the table HTML.

 #### License and Contact